drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *is/was able to*
 When describing something someone else did, wrote, or said, students often write that the other person *is/was able to* do, write, or say such and such.
 If someone actually did something, then it follows that they must have been able to do that thing.
 The problem is one of emphasis: is the emphasis on the thing that they did, or on their ability to do it?
 Compare: *Richard Sherman was able to intercept Tom Brady's pass, ending the Patriots' drive.// Richard Sherman intercepted Tom Brady's pass, ending the Patriots' drive.* Where do you want the emphasis?
 If some precondition is or was necessary to the action, and you want to bring all that out in your sentence, *is/was able to* can be okay: *By watching the receiver's eyes, Richard Sherman was able to time his jump just right to intercept Tom Brady's pass.*
+#### *aid* vs. *aide*
+*Aid* as a verb means to help or assist; *aid* as a noun means some sort of assistance, e.g., *financial aid.* *Aide* means a staff member that you supervise or direct, e.g., *Wary of causing offense, the President brought his aide for protocol to the state dinner with the Prime Minister of Freedonia.*
 #### *affect* vs. *effect*
 [Paul Brians explains the correct usage of these commonly confused words](http://public.wsu.edu/~brians/errors/affect.html).
 #### *aforementioned*